Zhang-SDU/GDFAT/nonlinear_gadget/README.md

 ## nonlinear_gadget：

-✅**You can run the code to get the Differential propagation characteristics of nonlinear masks over XOR gates and AND gates
+✅You can run the code to get the Differential propagation characteristics of nonlinear masks over XOR gates and AND gates